emrulk1/web_practices/questions.md

 - Add an HTML `id` attribute of value `nestedList` to the nested list created in the last task.
 - In the 3rd item of `nestedList`, add a hyperlink, which –
   - should show the content "HTML tag list".
   - should show the full form of the abbreviation "HTML" when the word "HTML" is hovered.
+(This should be done without using any CSS.)
   - should redirect to this link: `https://html.com/tags`.

 _Est. time: 20m_